A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: PROPOSED METHODOLOGY

 \section{PROPOSED METHODOLOGY}

 A 16 nm Xilinx UltraScale+ MPSoC FPGA is utilized as the platform to implement the TDC and demonstrate the efficiency of the states-based approach.
-The block diagram of the TDC is shown in Fig.\ref{fig:TDC_diagram}.
-A Mixed-Mode Clock Manager (MMCM) is applied to provide a 600MHz clock as the Start signal for the TDL.
-The 100MHz Stop signal used in the time interval measurement is also generated from the MMCM, which is externally controlled by a Personal Computer (PC) through a Gigabit network and an embedded driver within the processor part of the FPGA.
+The block diagram of the TDC is shown in Fig. \ref{fig:TDC_diagram}.
+A Mixed-Mode Clock Manager (MMCM) is applied to provide a 600 MHz clock as the Start signal for the TDL.
+The 100 MHz Stop signal used in the time interval measurement is also generated from the MMCM, which is externally controlled by a Personal Computer (PC) through a Gigabit network and an embedded driver within the processor part of the FPGA.
 Random signals generated from a Single-Photon Avalanche Diode (SPAD)\cite{richardson2009low} are used as the Stop signal in the code density test.
 The TDC consists of both coarse code and fine code.
 The coarse code counts the cycles of the Start signal while each cycle covers the measurement range of the fine code.
 Two interleaved histograms are generated on-chip and transferred by a Gigabit network through Video Direct Memory Access (VDMA).
+The main abbreviation and nomenclature applied in this paper are shown in TABLE \ref{table_1}.